Yoga Relieves Symptoms and BioMarkers of Depression New Study Shows

 A total of 26 women (13 intervention and 13 control) between the ages of 18 and 50 years of age were randomly assigned to either 12-weeks of yoga instruction, or a no yoga control group.
-To be included women needed to have mild to moderate depressive symptoms, have a body mass index of <30kg/m2, a report a sedentary lifestyle and no involvement in yoga practice.
+To be included women needed to have mild to moderate depressive symptoms, have a body mass index of

 Participants were excluded if they were pregnant, nursing, or had any physical condition with contraindications to exercise.
 During the study, women were required to not begin taking medication or receive counseling or psychotherapy, and to report any changes in antidepressant use.
 Data were collected before and after the yoga intervention.

 Based on responses on a standardized depression measure (Beck Depression Inventory-II) the majority of women eligible for the study met criteria for mild depression, with 4 women (2 yoga and 2 controls) meeting criteria for major depressive disorder (MDD), a more severe and often chronic form of depression.
 Most women in the sample also reported co-occurring problems including anxiety, poor sleep, and chronic fatigue.

 Yoga classes were led by an experienced instructor, and were offered for 60-minutes, twice per week.
 Sessions included 5 min of breathing exercises, 40 min of yoga postures, and 10 minutes of meditation and relaxation at the end.
 Participants were asked to synchronize their breath with movement during each yoga session.
 No adverse events were reported in the yoga or control groups.